 A Morning Time Focused on Weight Loss with Proper Sleep and Diet

 We wake up after six to eight hours of peaceful, low- metabolizing sleep to snack on a “fuel” source such as, an egg and high fiber foods.
 This will allow your metabolism to speed up and to burn fat until “refueling” begins.
 So, you consume calcium-fortified foods and drinks, such as, milk and orange juice, to accelerate your metabolism.
-In this way, you may properly support the morning activities of showering, dressing and getting on your way for other pressing chores.
+In this way, you will properly support the morning activities of showering, dressing and getting on our way for other pressing chores.